The Holy Canon of Search Optimization (SEO)

 • Months 12+ Onward: With consistent effort, you’ve built a strong content library, stable rankings, and a predictable pipeline of leads.
 This is when the compounding ROI can become significant, scaling well beyond the initial outlay.

 After a year of diligent work, you may scale back certain budget areas as your established rankings deliver steady returns.
 Unlike paid ads, which stop the moment you stop paying, your SEO-driven content and reputation continue to yield results month after month.
-Think of it as planting an orchard: once established, it produces fruit year after year with routine maintenance.
+Think of it as planting an orchard: once established, it produces fruit year after year with routine T.L.C.

 What Startups Need to Know About SEO to Succeed